UniBioDicts/vsm-dictionary-bioportal/README.md

 This specification relates to the function:
  `getEntryMatchesForString(str, options, cb)`

+If the `options.filter.dictID` is properly defined and none of the dictIDs used for filtering are BioPortal-related (meaning that they do not have the `data.bioontology.org/ontologies` as a substring), then `getEntryMatchesForString` returns an empty object result.

 An example of a URL string that is being built and send to BioPortal is:
 ```